LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 In this lab, you will extend an existing WebSphere ND Cell, using the MoRE feature pak, for managed Liberty servers to manage and run Java 17 / Jakarta EE 10 (subset) applications using the familiar WebSphere administrative mode and admin console.

-The final MoRE cell looks like in the diagram below, fronted by an IBM HTTP Server for load distribution.
+The final MoRE cell looks like in the diagram below, it will be fronted by an IBM HTTP Server for load distribution.

 <kbd>![](./images/media/MoRE_Lab-Toplogy.png)</kbd>